layoutBox/FlexLayout/docs/benchmark/Benchmark.md

 ## Code source comparison <a name="code_source_comparison"></a>
 This section shows the benchmark layout code for each type of layout framework.

+Remark how FlexLayout and PinLayout code is concise and clean compared to Manual Layout and Auto layout source code.

 ### FlexLayout source code